chef/knife-openstack/README.md

 knife openstack image list
 --------------------------

-Outputs a list of all available images available to the currently configured OpenStack Compute cloud account.
+Outputs a list of all available images and snapshots available to the currently configured OpenStack Compute cloud account.
 An image is a collection of files used to create or rebuild a server.
 The retuned list filters out image names ending in 'initrd', 'kernel', 'loader', 'virtual' or 'vmlinuz' (this may be disabled with `--disable-filter`).
 This data may be useful when choosing an image id to pass to the `knife openstack server create` subcommand.

 knife openstack group list
 --------------------